Hawaii Volcanoes National Park 2 Days Travel Guide

 Kilauea Iki Trail

-If you have enough time to visit Hawaii Volcanoes National Park, we recommend you to take the Kilauea Iki Trail.
-There are not many parking lots, and the weather is hot in the volcanic area, so the best time to come here is early in the morning.
-This trail goes around the Kilauea Iki Crater, half of the trail is on the edge of the crater, and half is inside the crater, adding up to 4 miles a lap, and on the way back, you will pass by the Thurston lava tube, which will take about 2-3 hours.
+If you have enough time when visiting Hawaii Volcanoes National Park, I highly recommend taking a trip on the Kilauea Iki Trail.
+Parking spots are limited, and considering the hot weather in the volcanic area, the best time to visit is early in the morning.
+This trail loops around the Kilauea Iki Crater, with half of it along the crater's edge and the other half inside the crater.
+The entire loop is about 4 miles long, and on the return journey, you'll pass through the Thurston Lava Tube, taking approximately 2-3 hours.

-If you don't want to walk that long, you can walk clockwise from the trailhead to Kilauea Iki Overlook.
-From the Overlook, you can see the whole Kilauea Iki Crater directly, and the white trace in the middle is the second half of the trail.
+If you don't want to walk the entire length of the trail, you can take a short walk from the trailhead in the clockwise direction to reach the Kilauea Iki Overlook.
+From the overlook, you can have a direct view of the entire Kilauea Iki Crater.
+You'll be able to see the white trail in the middle, which indicates the latter part of the trail.

-We walked counterclockwise from the trailhead at the parking lot.
-The first part of the walk was on the cliff edge, and when we got to the open area, we could see the Kilauea Iki Crater below quite clearly, and the rest of the first half of the walk was in the middle of the tropical rainforest.
+We started our hike from the trailhead parking lot and walked counterclockwise.
+Initially, we walked along the cliff edge, and as we reached a more open area, the Kilauea Iki Crater below became quite clear.
+For the rest of the first half of the trail, we mostly walked through the tropical rainforest.

-On the trail, you may occasionally encounter Hawaii's native pheasants.
+On the trail, we occasionally encountered native Hawaiian grouse.

 Thurstan Lava Tube

-The Thurstan lava tube can be accessed by the Kilauea Iki trail, which is a one-way rainforest trail before entering the lava tube.
-This is a fairly large lava tube, or tunnel formed by magma, discovered in 1913 by a businessman named Thurstan, so it is named after him.
-Lava tubes are formed when liquid magma flows and cools quickly, forming a solid crust.
-This hard surface crust creates an insulating effect that maintains the temperature inside the channel so that the magma can flow through it.
-If the supply of magma ceases, the magma inside will continue to flow downward, and eventually only empty tunnels remain.
-This tunnel is so large that even a group of people walking in it don't feel crowded.
-Imagine the magma flowing in it before, it is quite amazing.
+The Thurston Lava Tube can be accessed from the Kilauea Iki trail, and before entering the lava tube, there is a one-way rainforest trail outside.
+This is a rather large lava tube, formed by the flow of magma, and was discovered in 1913 by a businessman named Thurston, hence the name.
+The formation principle of lava tubes is due to the rapid cooling of the surface when the liquid magma flows, forming a solid shell.
+This outer shell acts as insulation, maintaining the temperature inside the passage, allowing magma to flow within.
+If the magma supply ceases, the internal magma will continue to flow downward, leaving only an empty tunnel in the end.
+This tunnel is quite large, and even a group of people walking inside it doesn't feel crowded.
+Imagining the flowing magma inside in the past is quite astonishing.

 Pu'u pua'i Overlook